Guidance

 • South Africa

 If you qualified to teach in one of these countries and are not working in a valid teaching role in England, you may still be able to apply for QTS.
-You will need to give evidence that you have a subject specialism in mathematics, science or languages and are qualified to teach children who are aged anywhere between 11 and 16 years.
+You will need to give evidence that you have a subject specialism in mathematics, science or languages and are qualified to teach children who are aged between 11 and 16 years.
 You will also need to meet the other requirements.

 Requirements you need to meet

-Overseas trained teachers can gain QTS based on an assessment of their qualifications and experience against strict requirements.
+Overseas-trained teachers can gain QTS based on an assessment of their qualifications and experience against strict requirements.

 These requirements are mandatory.
 You must meet them in full, exactly as set out here.